Yerinsfluxus/fluxdocs/SME_BACKEND_API_REFERENCE.md

 > **What changed since 2026-05-26 (read this if you've been building against the old doc):**
 > 1. **Phone SMS via Sendchamp.** Phone OTP is now 5 digits (was logged-only); delivered by Sendchamp from sender `SC-OTP` the moment the wallet is funded.
 See §0 OTP rules.
-> 2. **Both OTPs fire at signup.** Signup-success copy is now `"We've sent verification codes to your email and phone."`
+> 2. **OTPs are now SEQUENTIAL, not parallel.** Phone fires at signup; email fires automatically when phone is verified or skipped.
+Signup-success copy is `"Sign-up successful.
+We've sent a code to your phone."` Phone-verify-success copy when email is on file: `"Phone verified.
+We've sent a code to your email."` This avoids the 10-min TTL expiry race a slow user could otherwise hit between the two OTP screens.
 > 3. **Transfer flow has stricter validation, a PIN attempt counter, and a 10-min pending expiry.** See §7 (transfer) and §8 (PIN).
 > 4. **Beneficiaries: name-lookup is required before save**, and the saved name is the bank-verified one — not what the FE sends.
 See §9.
 > 5. **Server-side recipient search.** `GET /sme/beneficiaries?search=<text>` filters by name/nickname.
 > 6. **Rate limits on payment-flow endpoints.** Hit `429` and back off.
 See each section.
 > 7. **Sanitization on free-text** (narration, nickname, search).
 HTML/script content is stripped before the value is stored.
 > 8. **Append-only payment audit log** runs transparently — FE behaviour unchanged, but ops can now trace every name lookup, PIN attempt, transfer create, and transfer completion.
+> 9. **Personal signup is now two-screen-friendly via `/identity/email/add`** (cross-product context — see §0 OTP rules).
+SME still submits name+phone+email together at `/identity/signup`.

 > **READ ME FIRST — the onboarding flow has changed.** The single-step `/api/v1/sme/enroll` payload (and the old `/api/v1/identity/signup` that took `fullName + password`) are gone.
 Onboarding is now a 7-step flow.
 See **Section 0 — Onboarding flow (BE-102 → BE-109)** below.
 The legacy endpoints documented further down still exist for everything *post-onboarding* (dashboard, transfers, settings, etc.).